CereusLinuxProject/cereus-packages/README.md

 The example values assume a localhost CPU with 4 cores of which at most 2 are used for compiler jobs.
 The number of slots for preprocessor jobs is set to 24 in order to have enough preprocessed data for other CPUs to compile.
-The slave 192.168.2.101 has a CPU with 8 cores and the /9 for the number of jobs is a saturating choice.
+The worker 192.168.2.101 has a CPU with 8 cores and the /9 for the number of jobs is a saturating choice.
-The slave 192.168.2.102 is set to run at most 2 compile jobs to keep its load low, even if its CPU has 4 cores.
+The worker 192.168.2.102 is set to run at most 2 compile jobs to keep its load low, even if its CPU has 4 cores.
 The XBPS_MAKEJOBS setting is increased to 16 to account for the possible parallelism (2 + 9 + 2 + some slack).

 <a name="distfiles-mirrors"></a>